Gracerosen/javascript-intro/README.md

-console.log() method used to log or print messages to the console.
+<strong>console.log()</strong> method used to log or print messages to the console.
 It can also be used to print objects and other info.

 console.log('Hi there!');
 // Prints: Hi there!